Andris Biedriņš: 2005–06 season

 In his second year, the 2005–06 season, Biedriņš played in 68 games, posting 3.8 points and 4.2 rebounds, with 14.1 minutes per game.
 However, he failed to improve much, and was ridiculed for his poor free throw percentage (.306) and his inability to stay out of foul trouble, committing 190 fouls in exactly 1,000 minutes of playing time.
 The Golden State fan base was not kind to the sophomore; he was called "The One Minute Man" by the Golden State Warriors blog for his alleged inability to play without a foul for longer than these 60 seconds.
-Biedriņš made some news when he was involved in a car accident on his way to a home game on the 880 freeway in Oakland.
+Biedriņš made the news when he was involved in a car accident on his way to a home game on the 880 freeway in Oakland.
 His Porsche Cayenne Turbo was totalled in the accident, and he missed that night's game and the next game due to back spasms.